Kyle Walker-Peters: Southampton

 On 22 January 2022, Walker-Peters scored his first Premier League goal in a 1–1 draw against Manchester City.
 On 5 February 2022, he scored the winning goal in a 2–1 victory against Coventry City in the FA Cup during extra time.
 Walker-Peters made 37 appearances in all competitions throughout the season.
 On 6 August 2022, he made his first appearance of the season in a 4–1 defeat to Tottenham Hotspur.
 A week later, Walker-Peters scored the equalising goal in a 2–2 draw with Leeds United.

 On 13 March 2023, Southampton said it was in touch with Hampshire Police after Walker-Peters received racist abuse on social media following the team's goalless draw with Manchester United on 12 March.
 Southampton were relegated from the Premier League at the end of the season, with Walker-Peters making 38 appearances in all competitions.

 On 4 August 2023, he made his first appearance of the season in a 2–1 away victory against Sheffield Wednesday.
 He scored his first goal of the campaign on 25 October 2023 in a 2–2 draw with Preston North End.
 During a 3–0 defeat to Liverpool in the FA Cup on 28 February 2024, Walker-Peters suffered an injury concern.
 Until his injury, he was the only outfield player who played every minute for the club in the league so far that season.
 Walker-Peters made 47 appearances in all competitions throughout the season.
 Walker-Peters made his first appearance of the season on 17 August 2024 in a 1–0 defeat against Newcastle United.

 On 23 May 2025, interim Southampton manager Simon Rusk suggested that Walker-Peters had played his last game for the club, with the full-back struggling with an illness and out of contract in the summer.
 On 25 June 2025, Southampton confirmed that Walker-Peters would be released following the expiry of his contract.

 West Ham United

 On 20 July 2025, Walker-Peters signed a three-year deal with West Ham United on a free transfer.
+He made his debut for the club on 22 August in a 5–1 home defeat against Chelsea after he replaced Tomáš Souček in the 70th minute.
+On 8 November, Walker-Peters scored his first goal for the club in a 3–2 victory against Burnley.